Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

 \subsection{Expectation Maximization}

-We present expectation maximization (EM) \cite{10.2307/2984875} as a new method to identify neutrino flares.
-Expectation maximization is an unsupervised learning algorithm based on Gaussian mixture models.
-A set of $ K $ Gaussian distributions describes $ N $ observed data points. $ K $ has to be defined in advance and the mean values and widths of each distribution are optimized.
+Expectation Maximization (EM) \cite{10.2307/2984875} is an unsupervised learning algorithm based on Gaussian mixture models.
+A set of $ K $ Gaussian distributions describes $ N $ observed data points. $ K $ has to be defined in advance and each distribution's mean values and widths are optimized.
 The Gaussians can be multivariate, hence this approach works for $ M $-dimensional data.
+The EM algorithm is an iterative procedure, and the general description is \cite{press2007numerical}: